 I suggest you pop over to our travel smarter section and read up on the countries you'll be visiting.
 It can be a bit alarming to read all the things that MIGHT happen to you, but remember 90% of people travel without any trouble whatsoever.

-Go here and enter the country names: www.worldnomads.com/travel-safety about 3 years ago
+Go here and enter the country names: www.worldnomads.com/travel-safety over 3 years ago